SUMMER SKINCARE TIPS

 Summer can be a hazardous time for our skin.
 Excessive sun exposure (skin dehydration, pigmentation, prickly heat, sunburn) followed by dry, hot winds and overzealous office air conditioning can easily damage delicate cells and cause premature ageing.

-- Exfoliate regularly...Our skin sheds cells every minute of every day, which results in dull, dry looking skin, particularly sun exposed skin as it dehydrates quickly.
+7. Exfoliate regularly...Our skin sheds cells every minute of every day, which results in dull, dry looking skin, particularly sun exposed skin as it dehydrates quickly.
 However much moisturiser you apply, your skin will never look glowing without removing these dead skin cells.
 Rejuvenation treatments such as exfoliations and nurturing masks restore the skin’s health and balance, so to ensure a healthy glow for the summer months, be sure to exfoliate 1–2 times a week.
-OSKIA’s Micro-Exfoliating Balm contains the finest silica and MSM granules, which dissolve on contact with water, to buff away tired cells and stimulate regeneration, but also contains a nutrient-rich balm that will leave skin feeling super soft and healthy.
+OSKIA’s Micro-Exfoliating Balm contains the finest silica and MSM granules, which dissolve on contact with water forming an anti-inflammatory milk, to buff away tired cells and stimulate regeneration, but also contains a nutrient-rich balm that will leave skin feeling super, super soft and smooth.

-- But, try to avoid using body and facial scrubs with coarse granules as they can scratch delicate, sun exposed skin.
+8. But, try to avoid using body and facial scrubs with coarse granules as they can scratch delicate, sun exposed skin.
 Instead either opt for an exfoliant containing fine silica granules or AHAs which will both evenly exfoliate as well as stimulate regeneration and improve the tone and texture of the skin.
+Our Renaissance Mask is the secret behind many a movie close up.
+Not only does it exfoliate, but cleans, clears and boosts the complexion for an instant improvement.
+It’s won 9 best mask awards to date so it is a formula that I am very proud of.

-- Your upper arms.
-If, like about 40% of the population, you suffer from Keratosis Pilaris (those annoying little red bumps on the back of your upper arms) then it’s likely you’ll want to rid these before you expose you arms this summer.
-Whilst there is no definitive cure for this condition (unfortunately it is a very common genetic follicular condition which causes an excess of Keratin production that accumulates within the hair follicles forming numerous tiny rough bumps on the skin and commonly found in people with very dry skin and/or a vitamin A deficiency), daily exfoliating or using a good natural body brush, and moisturising with a vitamin rich cream can definitely ease these pesky pimples.
+10. Your upper arms.
+If, like about 40% of the population, you suffer from Keratosis Pilaris (those annoying little red bumps on the back of your upper arms) then it’s likely you’ll want to rid these before you expose your arms this summer.
+Whilst there is no definitive cure for this condition (unfortunately it is a very common genetic follicular condition which causes an excess of Keratin production that accumulates within the hair follicles forming numerous tiny rough bumps on the skin and commonly found in people with very dry skin and/or a vitamin A deficiency), daily exfoliating or using a good natural body brush, and moisturising with a vitamin and AHA rich cream, such as our Renaissance Hand & Body Cream, can definitely ease these pesky pimples and smooth and brighten your arms..

-- Prepare your skin internally before hitting the sun.
-Taking MSM supplements and following an anti-inflammatory diet can help reduce potential skin damage and premature ageing and keep skin super healthy.
+11. Prepare your skin internally before hitting the sun.
+Eating as many anti-oxidants as possible (the brighter the food the better), taking MSM supplements and following an anti-inflammatory diet can help reduce potential skin damage and premature ageing and keep skin super healthy.
 Inflammation is one of the biggest causes of skin damage and premature ageing, as well as a host of other health problems.
 Thomasina Miers has put together a delicious, Mexican Pan Fried Mackerel & Avocados Salad, recipe that puts together some of the best anti-inflammatory ingredients – mackerel and avocados for their high Omega 3 content, ginger for its gingerols content (more specifically 6-gingerol), chilli (also high in vitamin A and C), olive oil, pumpkin and sesame seeds and oil. click here for recipe